bwsw/cloudstack-ui/README.md

 #### Activity log view

-It's simplified view for account activities.
-It allows choosing the date and levels and see all of them.
-It's close to the same screen in ACS native UI but we believe that an user is interested in events of specific date and scrolling huge event log back to find something is not productive.
-Sometimes HelpDesk service just wants to show user that something had happened at specific date and thus the interface allows finding information easier.
+It’s a simplified view for account activities.
+It lets you choose the date and levels and see all of them.
+It’s close to the same screen in the ACS native UI, but we believe that the user is interested in the events of specific date and scrolling a huge event log back to find something is not productive.
+Sometimes the HelpDesk service just wants to show the user that something had happened on a specific date, and thus the interface allows you to find information easier.

 <a href="https://raw.githubusercontent.com/bwsw/cloudstack-ui/master/screens/activityLog.png" target="_blank">![Activity Log screen](./screens/activityLog_mini.png)</a>